Critical ideals of trees: Critical Ideals of Trees

-In the next we exploit the combinatorial structure of $T$ in order to develop some identities between the minors of $L(T,X)$ which allows to find a better description of the critical ideals of a tree.
-Before to present the first of this identities, we fix some notation.
+In what follows we exploit the combinatorial structure of $T$ in order to develop some identities between the minors of $L(T,X)$ which allows finding a better description of the critical ideals of a tree.
+Before presenting the first of these identities, we fix some notation.
 For any graph $G$, let $d(G,X)=\det(L(G,X))$.

 \begin{Lemma} If $T$ is a tree and $S\subseteq E(T)$, then